 I saw a small cluster of Indian Scout racers (750 cc flatheads) in the paddocks at mid-Ohio in 2014.
 These were true 1940's style racers, looking rough and tough and done on a small budget, probably like things were for most private racers back in the day.
 These are in the Scout page of this website.

-Here is a 1948 Chief tastefully and mildly cosmetically customized by Jesse James and seen on Ebay early 2012.
+Moving ahead to more contemporary times, we will start with "mild" before going to "wild" customs.
+First is a 1948 Chief tastefully and mildly cosmetically customized by Jesse James and seen on Ebay early 2012.
 Here are a series of thumbnail images.
 Click on them to open the large images.

 The next photo is of a 1940 Indian Four which has been modified